College Counseling Timeline

 Here's a basic timeline for our developmental approach to helping students grow, achieve, and ultimately research and apply to college:

 The College Counseling Office (CCO) provides resources for all Senior School families via grade-specific class pages on the website portals (login required).
 These resources range from an overview of standardized testing and when it is most appropriate, to summer opportunities, to college-specific programs and scholarships, and more.
 The CCO also maintains a Facebook page that includes links to helpful articles about college admissions and the latest happenings in the office.
-In addition, the CCO offers group programming for all families on financial aid, hosts an annual Career Connections fair for students, and hosts morning and evening Coffee & Conversation sessions for all parents on a variety of topics.
+In addition, the CCO offers group programming for all families on financial aid and hosts morning and evening Coffee & Conversation sessions for all parents on a variety of topics.